terryzyu/general-information/README.md

 * I was taught git during my second year, some first year material may not be here.
-* The class only required a small amount of code thus I do not believe it's worthwhile to upload.
+* The class only required a small amount of code rather than full assignments.
 * It's really bad code that I still need to fix or have abandoned!